 Dual custom ChemSAFE Sealed Rooms were constructed utilising the existing structures; providing the highest level of chemical protection during an emergency while creating useable spaces for daily activities.
-Two buildings were converted into a 60-person and 40-person shelter, respectively.
+Two buildings were converted into 60-person and 40-person shelters, respectively.

 Each SIP was equipped with automated life support systems; CO and CO2 scrubber, fixed internal and external digital gas monitoring, positive pressure maintenance systems, and climate control.
 All systems are supported by dedicated, uninterrupted power supplies, guaranteed to continue functioning throughout a significant event.
 This approach generates a Class 1 Safe Room for sheltering in place.